Jwbeiisk/daily-coding-problem/README.md

 # daily-coding-problem
 Doing a code everyday.
 Probably.

-Solutions to problems at dailycodingproblem.com in the order I recieve them.
+Solutions to problems at dailycodingproblem.com in the order I receive them.
 Since the dates aren't enough to find these problems again later, I've linked them all here for a quick word search.

 ---